KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 [See Specular radiance cubemaps](#specular-radiance-cubemaps)

 If a compressed texture format is used then pre-filtered mip-levels for roughness values > 0 shall be specified.
+This is to ensure deterministic texture memory usage.

   > **Implementation Note**: Implementations are free to ignore the pre-filtered mip-levels and generate the mip-levels for roughness values at runtime.